MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Capture Protocol

+We use MoSh++ to create the GT SMPL-X fits of our \datasetEval datasets and to compute the marker positions of the methods used in our Vicon Markers comparison experiment.
 MoSh++ requires an initialization step that assigns each motion-capture marker to a vertex on the SMPL-X body model.
 In its first optimization stage, the marker positions are allowed to vary slightly to better align with the input data.
 While standard marker layouts often come with predefined marker-to-vertex mappings, real-world usage introduces significant variability.
 Due to human error and the diverse range of body shapes and clothing conditions, the actual marker placements for the same layout can differ substantially across captures, sometimes by several tens of centimeters.
 MoSh++ is highly sensitive to initialization quality, and an accurate marker-to-vertex mapping is critical for achieving optimal results.
 To ensure reliable initialization, we capture 3D scans of subjects wearing markers, fit the SMPL-X model to the scans, and manually select the most appropriate vertex for each marker.

 During the first optimization stage, MoSh++ refines marker positions using a local coordinate system defined as follows: (a) the closest SMPL-X vertex to the marker serves as the origin; (b) the coordinate axes are constructed from two edges of the triangle incident to this vertex, along with their cross product to form an orthonormal basis.
 The final marker position is stored as a combination of the vertex index and three displacement values, each corresponding to an offset along one of the local coordinate axes.
 The origin and local coordinate axes obtained during this optimization stage enable us to regress marker positions for any SMPL-X body shape.